| Newest Added Photographs | |

 ![]() |

 Ellesmere Port, the right hand platform seen here is now used for the very few remaining trains to Helsby, Warrington or Liverpool.
 All DC Merseyrail trains use the platform as shown.
-The photograph is from May 1995 just before the frequent service ceased. |
+The photograph is from May 1995 just before the frequent service towards Helsby ceased. |

 ![]() ![]() ![]() |

 A line at one time frequented by special trains and thought likely to reopen was Aylesbury - Claydon - Bletchley.
 Despite opening from Oxford to Bicester, the Claydon - Bletchley section is out of use.
-The top picture is of a train leaving Aylesbury for Quainton, Quainto itself is the middle image, and the bottom is of Claydon L.N.E Jn.
-Quainton still sees a few special service days in association with the museum. |
+The top picture is of a train leaving Aylesbury for Quainton, Quainton itself is the middle image Quainton still sees a few special service days in association with the museum.
+The lower image is of Claydon LNE Junction where a special train from Aylesbury to Milton Keynes is seen receiving the single line token (17 Nov 1990).
+The section of line from here to near Bletchley is currently closed |

 ![]() |